Tthh123/INF2009_GROUP1/README.md

 - Wong Meng Lun Alan (2201038)

-## 📦 Work Package Creation and Individual Responsibilities
+## 📦 Work Packages and Responsibilities

 This section outlines the work packages and designated responsibilities for each team member.
 Tasks have been divided based on the system architecture: **Cloud**, **Fog**, and **Edge**, with clearly defined scopes to ensure collaboration and accountability.